MaDHouSe79/mh-vehiclekeyitem/README.md

 if hasKeyItem then
     -- your code
 else
-    -- notify you dont have the keys end
+    QBCore.Functions.Notify("You have no keys to this vehicle.", 'error') end

 ```